grannycart/by-sound-alone_source/draft4_builtprose-subworld_story1.md

 "I'm entirely open to other ideas here."
 This elicited a dead silence in the control room.
 "Alright, we keep pushing those numbers then.
 In a matter of an few more hours, we'll know whether our fates take us down into the hole, or grant us a short stay longer in this little bubble of ours."
 She sucked slowly on her cigarillo.

 A third gauge now entered as a heavy variable in Captain Percy's equation: the clock.
-The fact that the clock moved so quickly and steadily relative to all the rest of the glacially moving gauges did not provide any sense of relief.
-Hours ticked past without hardly registering their presence.
-She sucked down cigarillo after cigarillo, nervously stepping from foot to foot as she stood behind Gregory and Bastian.
+The fact that the clock moved so steadily relative to all the rest of the glacially churning gauges did not provide any sense of relief.
+Hours ticked past, hardly registering their existence.
+She sucked down cigarillo after cigarillo, nervously stepping from foot to foot as she stood behind Gregory and Bastian, gripping the backs of their chairs hard enough to pale her knuckles.

 She stared intently at the clock, willing it to move slower.
 They desperately needed more time if they were going to make it.
 Her eyes wandered back and forth from it to the depth-under-keel gauge, where she stared at the needled and summoned all the metaphysical powers of the universe to move the needle up off the "Bottomless" pin.
 She thought she saw it writhe for a split instant, like the flash of a small bait fish seen catching the sun in a shallow pool of water.